Confidential Auto Wrecking Facility

 Central Engineering Services (CES) was retained to coordinate site investigation and cleanup actions under regulatory oversight to obtain a No Further Action Letter and settle liabilities associated with sediment contamination adjacent to the site.
 The project focused on evaluating groundwater impacts, addressing potential contaminant discharge, and implementing site remediation measures to restore environmental integrity while ensuring compliance with local and federal regulations.

-Scope of Work: CES conducted a sitewide groundwater investigation to evaluate potential impacts and contaminant discharge into the Columbia Slough.
-The work included upland stormwater source control evaluations, localized contaminated soil removal, slope stabilization, and ecological restoration.
-Permitting efforts were led by CES, working with regulatory bodies such as the US Army Corps of Engineers, Department of State Lands, and the City of Portland.
-CES also prepared work plans and comprehensive reports for regulatory closure.
+Scope of Work: CES will be conducting a sitewide groundwater investigation to evaluate potential impacts and contaminant discharge into the Columbia Slough.
+The project will include upland stormwater source control evaluations, permitting, localized contaminated soil removal, slope stabilization, and ecological restoration.

 Key Activities:

-Results: CES’s expertise and proactive approach facilitated a comprehensive environmental solution for the auto-wrecking facility.
-Their longstanding relationships with regulatory agencies and strategic planning resulted in positive project outcomes, ensuring regulatory compliance and environmental protection.
-CES’s efforts led to a stabilized slope, improved site conditions, and progress toward obtaining a No Further Action Letter.
+Results: CES’s expertise and proactive approach will facilitate a comprehensive environmental solution for the auto-wrecking facility.
+Their longstanding relationships with regulatory agencies and strategic planning will result in positive project outcomes, ensuring regulatory compliance and environmental protection.
+CES’s efforts will lead to a stabilized slope, improved site conditions, and progress toward obtaining a No Further Action Letter.